Stress & Your Headaches

-All of these are real stressors, not not the only type of stress that we put on our bodies.
+All of these are real stressors and potential headache causes, but they are not the only type of stress that we put on our bodies.
 In-fact it is just one of three categories that I help someone examine when they are working to reduce stress in their life.
 The examples above are all examples of mental-emotional stress… situations or interactions that we perceive as stressful.
 The next category is biomechanical stress, for example if you experienced a trauma such as a car accident, that left you with an injury or misalignment… your nervous system treats this like one more stressor on the pile.
 The third category, the one that functional nutritionists specialize in, is biochemical stress.

 What are examples of biochemical stress??